Laravel 9: Building a blog application with Bootstrap 5

 Exploring the features of Laravel 9 by building a blog application using bootstrap 5

-In this article, we'll look into the new laravel version and use it to build a blog application (create, read, update and delete) with bootstrap 5.
+In this article, we'll use Laravel 9 to build a blog application (create, read, update and delete) with bootstrap 5.

 The Laravel 9 was released on the 8th of February 2022 by the awesome Laravel team led by Taylor Otwell with minimum support for PHP 8.0 - 8.1.